-The temperature of the cheesecake with the instant thermometer is one of the simplest and most foolproof methods to know the temperature of your cheesecake if it is not cooked properly.
+The temperature of the cheesecake with the instant thermometer is one of the simplest and most foolproof methods of knowing the temperature of your cheesecake and whether it's cooked properly.

 This article will give you step-by-step instructions on how you can use a thermometer to verify whether the cheesecake is cooked perfectly or not!

-(Note: It’s helpful to obtain an instant-read thermometer for cooking to accomplish the task so that you don’t have to wait for a long time to find out the temperature.
+(Note: It’s helpful to obtain an instant-read thermometer for cooking to accomplish the task so that you don’t have to wait.

-This won’t just help you save time, but it will also stop the cheesecake from burning while baking.)
+This won’t just help you save time, but it will also stop the cheesecake from burning while over-baking.)

-- If it’s not then put the cake back into the baking oven for a few minutes, and repeat the procedure until you’ve got the proper reading.
+- If it’s not cooked then put the cake back into the oven for a few minutes, and repeat the procedure until you’ve got the proper reading.

-- The placement of a thermometer between the layers of cake can cause it to break and break, therefore, make sure to run this test just once.
-If you have to test the temperature once more, put your thermometer into the exact place the way it was before instead of making another one to prevent the risk of causing damage.
+- The placement of a thermometer between the layers of cake can cause it to break up, therefore, put your thermometer into the exact place you inserted it previously.

 2. Jiggle, Jiggle, Jiggle!

-If it is bouncing too much.
-It’s not ready.
-A perfectly cooked cheesecake has to be just the right amount of jiggle. here’s how to test it:
+If it is bouncing too much, it’s not ready.
+A perfectly cooked cheesecake has to have just the right amount of jiggle; here’s how to test it:

-- Put on oven mitts, put your hands on the opposite side of the baking dish, then gently give the cheesecake a gentle shake.
-Be careful not to be too rough, or your cheesecake that is still wet could break.
-Be sure to avoid putting water into the pan, if you’re using a bath with water.
+- Put on oven mitts, put your hands on the opposite sides of the baking dish, then gently give the cheesecake a gentle shake.
+Be careful not to be too rough or your cheesecake could split if not cooked adequately.

 - After that, take a look to see how much the middle of the cake moves.
-If a tiny area about 2 inches across the middle, is slightly jiggled it means that the cheesecake has been cooked.
+If a tiny area about 2 inches across the middle jiggles slightly, then the cheesecake is cooked.
 Remove the oven from the oven and let the cake sit for a few hours.

-- If the jiggly surface is greater than 2 inches or the cooked batter breaks through the surface or spills out to the edge of the baking dish, it is undercooked and you must place it back into the oven for an additional couple of minutes.
+- If the jiggly surface is greater than 2 inches or the cooked batter breaks through the surface or spills out to the edge of the baking dish, it is undercooked and you must place it back into the oven for additional time.

 - If the cheesecake is solid and doesn’t move even a bit, it’s probably overcooked.
-Remove it from the oven prior to it beginning to crack.
+Remove it from the oven before it begins to crack.